spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/registry-override.md

 - The kubectl command-line tool installed on your local machine.
 Refer to the [kubectl installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) guide to learn how to install kubectl.

-- If you are in airgap environment, you must have the image swap Helm chart available in your airgap environment.
+- If you are in airgap environment, you must have the image-swap Helm chart available in your airgap environment.
 You can get access to the image swap Helm chart by contacting the support team at [support@spectrocloud.com](mailto:support@spectrocloud.com)